Federal Aviation Administration (FAA), DOT.

 Notice of proposed rulemaking (NPRM).

-We propose to adopt a new airworthiness directive (AD) for all Saab AB, Saab Aeronautics Model SAAB 2000 airplanes.
-This proposed AD was prompted by an event where the airplane did not respond to the flightcrew's flight control inputs because the pitch trim switches did not disconnect the autopilot.
-This proposed AD would require modifying the wiring installation for the autopilot disconnect logic.
-We are proposing this AD to address the unsafe condition on these products.
+The FAA proposes to adopt a new airworthiness directive (AD) for certain Saab AB, Saab Aeronautics Model SAAB 2000 airplanes.
+This proposed AD was prompted by reports of loose and irregular fasteners at the forward end of the nacelle upper longeron, where the bulkhead frame and struts are attached to the engine mounting structure (EMS).
+This proposed AD would require modification of the EMS and structural attachments.
+The FAA is proposing this AD to address the unsafe condition on these products.

-We must receive comments on this proposed AD by March 25, 2019.
+The FAA must receive comments on this proposed AD by August 16, 2019.

 You may send comments, using the procedures found in 14 CFR 11.43 and 11.45, by any of the following methods:

 Federal eRulemaking Portal: Go to http://www.regulations.gov.
 Follow the instructions for submitting comments.

 Mail: U.S. Department of Transportation, Docket Operations, M-30, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue SE, Washington, DC 20590.

 Hand Delivery: Deliver to Mail address above between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.

 For service information identified in this NPRM, contact Saab AB, Saab Aeronautics, SE-581 88, Linköping, Sweden; phone: +46 13 18 5591; fax: Start Printed Page 31525+46 13 18 4874; email: email@example.com; internet: http://www.saabgroup.com.
 You may view this service information at the FAA, Transport Standards Branch, 2200 South 216th St., Des Moines, WA.
 For information on the availability of this material at the FAA, call 206-231-3195.